Loli-Feature-Flags/website/docs/reference/sdk/client/spec-loader.md

 ::: danger

-There is no way to bypass calling the `processor` function.
-There is also no way to tamper the data returned by the `processor` before returning it from the spec loader.
+There is no way to bypass calling the `validator` function.
+There is also no way to tamper the data returned by the `validator` before returning it from the spec loader.

-The LoliClient will detect if the `processor` was not called or if the data was tampered.
+The LoliClient will detect if the `validator` was not called or if the data was tampered.

 :::